 - In the bowl of a stand mixer, stir together the butter, sugar, salt, and egg.

 - Fit the mixing bowl onto the mixer with the dough hook.
 With the mixer on the lowest setting, pour in the milk/yeast mixture and the flour.
 Increase speed to medium and let the dough knead for about 5 minutes until it forms a soft sticky dough.
 The mixture will seem quite wet at first, but will form a smooth soft dough once kneaded in the mixer for the full time.
 If the mixture is too wet after kneading, add more flour 1 TBSP at a time until a soft but sticky dough forms.
+This will not be wet like a traditional waffle batter.
+It should be like a bread dough.

 - Place the dough back into the mixer fitted with the dough hook and pour in all of the sugar cube pieces (or pearl sugar).
 Mix until evenly incorporated.